-In March 2019 the Library Board approved a contract with Kluber Architects and Engineers to develop engineering drawings, design specifications, and plans to assist with the public bidding for the resurfacing of the library entrance driveway, the patron and staff parking lots, and the restoration and regrading and of the north emergency egress driveway to Illinois Route 31.
+- In March 2019 (withing FY 2019) the Library Board approved a contract with Kluber Architects and Engineers to develop engineering drawings, design specifications, and plans to assist with the public bidding for the resurfacing of the library entrance driveway, the patron and staff parking lots, and the restoration and regrading and of the north emergency egress driveway to Illinois Route 31.
 A competitive bid was approved by the Board in July 2019 for the work to take place in FY 2020.
 Substantial completion of this project would be by October 8, 2019.
-The total bid was for \$148,133 with a \$20,000 contingency budget.
+The total bid was for \$148,133 with a \$19,000 contingency budget.
 The bid also included a \$15,133 contingency project for the north emergency egress driveway.
+The project was completed by the end of the summer of 2019 for a final cost of \$ 128,732,99.
+Geneva Construction Co. was the contractor that was awarded the project and completed the project. - Interior Electrical LED Lighting Retrofitting and Replacement Project.
+Frost Electrical Co. working during March and through the end of June 2020 on a Board approved \$24,637 project.
+Commonwealth Edison provided grant funding for the project.
+The Board approved the project in November of 2019.
+The project was part of the FOMP Plan to provide more energy efficient lighting for the facility.

-Personnel Wage and Benefit Cost Increase Concerns Fiscal Years 2020 to 2025
+Personnel Wage and Benefit Cost Increases through FY 2025

 The Library Board of Trustee's primary budgetary concern and focus within FY 2020 and beyond will be the downward pressure on the Library's overall budget due to increasing personnel wage and benefit costs.
-The two primary factors driving the cost increase include: the number of employees currently enrolled in the IMRF municipal employee pension program and the \$15 minimum hourly wage rate requirements that need to be in place prior to January 1, 2025 due to the Illinois State Legislature's new Minimum Wage Law passed early 2019.
+The two primary factors driving the cost increase include: the number of employees currently enrolled in the IMRF municipal employee pension program and the \$15 minimum hourly wage rate requirements that need to be in place prior to January 1, 2025 due to the Illinois State Legislature's new Minimum Wage Law passed in early part of 2019.

-The Board of Trustees of the Library will need to work on a master financial plan for fiscal years 2020 to 2025.
+The Board of Trustees of the Library will need to work on a master financial plan for fiscal years 2022 to 2025.
 The Board will need to look at balancing the increasing costs of maintaining an aging public facility (twenty two years old in 2025), keeping up with increasing patron demands for services, programs and materials, increased maintenance and technology costs and providing competitive market wages and benefits to improve staff retention and longevity rates without increasing property tax rates for the Village of North Aurora in an increasing anti-property tax rate increase environment.